Our Commercial and Domestic Services

 5. Planning permission

 We then draw up the agreed scheme, prepare the associated documentation, such as design and access statements, as required, complete the application forms and submit the planning application on the Clients behalf.
-We then liaise
+We then liaise with the planning authorities throughout the decision process.

 6. Detailed design